 The Outsiders by S.E.
 Hinton

-The New York Times review of this book said: “The Outsiders transformed young-adult fiction from a genre mostly about prom queens, football players and high school crushes to one that portrayed a darker, truer world.”
-So, yeah.
-The Outsiders is basically the first YA book that went there – which is not surprising, as S.E.
-Hinton was only 16 years old when she wrote it.
+The New York Times probably put it best when they wrote, “The Outsiders transformed young-adult fiction from a genre mostly about prom queens, football players and high school crushes to one that portrayed a darker, truer world.”

 The Valiant by Lesley Livingston